Patagonia Nano Air vs. Nano Storm

 An insulated jacket is on the must-have list for backcountry skiing.
 It’s the layer that keeps you warm during breaks or transitions and offers a safety margin should you have to wait out a repair, deal with an injury or adjust to changing weather.
 I’ve developed a preference for synthetic insulation versus down over the years due to synthetics’ resilience when wet and taking general abuse day in and day out all winter.
 Down is arguably warmer, but over the course of a day (and season), a synthetic puffy just handles the rigors of abuse better.
 The trick is to find a synthetic puffy that’s warm enough for your climate and compact enough to pack easily.
 The new Patagonia Stretch Nano Storm takes on the task with good marks for breathability and adds protection from the elements to its list of features, all while remaining light and packable.

 For those familiar with the Nano Air Hoodie, the Stretch Nano Storm adds a supple and stretchy 2-layer waterproof/breathable outer shell fabric with a highly breathable liner and the same lightweight synthetic insulation found in other Nano Air products.
-It’s a waterproof, breathable and insulated puffy.
+The Nano Storm is a waterproof, breathable and insulated puffy.
 Or is it a lightly insulated shell?
 Regardless, the exterior shell material separates it from the Nano air.

 What Makes Nano Air Tech Special